pabloguinea-enzyme/Gpt4oImage/README.md

 # Image Description using GPT-4o

-This project is a Streamlit web application that uses OpenAI's GPT-4o to generate descriptions for uploaded images.
+This project is a Streamlit web application that uses OpenAI's GPT-4o to generate descriptions for uploaded images and score the relevance with articles/news

 ## Features